SaladTechnologies/comfyui-api/README.md

 When downloading files, whether via the manifest, image-to-image workflows, or dynamic model loading, the server will first check if the file already exists at the specified path.
 It does this by hashing the provided URL and looking for a matching file in the cache directory (`$HOME/.cache/comfyui-api` by default).
+For example, the url `https://civitai.com/api/download/models/128713?type=Model&format=SafeTensor&size=pruned&fp=fp16` will always be saved in the cache as `Pk6VSKLStckZydwGhX0bM8TqaqHEW9yt.safetensors`.
 If a matching file is found, it will be used instead of downloading the file again.
 This helps to reduce bandwidth usage and speed up request times.